 7 ways to be seduced by Sri Lanka

-Sri Lanka's popularity as a holiday destination has rocketed in recent years, and it looks set to continue.
+Sri Lanka's popularity has rocketed in recent years and, despite unfortunate natural and man-made upheavals, it looks set to continue.

 Okay, not just the hoppers (soft pancakes made with rice flour) but the curries (sour fish curry is a favourite), the sambal (chilli sauce), the kottu rotis (pieces of dough stir-fried with spices) and the seafood, whether it's salted fish, squid or super-sized prawns.